bbazaglia/42-minitalk/README.md

 • The server must be started first.
 After its launch, it has to print its PID.

-• The client takes two parameters:
+• The client takes two parameters: 1) The server PID; 2) The string to send.

-   ◦ 	The server PID.

-   ◦ 	The string to send.

 • The client must send the string passed as a parameter to the server.
 Once the string has been received, the server must print it.